clastix/kamaji-etcd/docs/velero.md

-# Backup and Restore with Velero
+# Disaster Recovery with Velero

-A `kamaji-etcd` is just a regular set of stateful pods scheduled on top of the admin cluster; as such, you can take advantage of the same backup and restore methods that you would use to maintain the standard workload.
+A `kamaji-etcd` is just a regular set of stateful workloads running in the Kamaji Management Cluster.
+As such, you can take advantage of the same methods that you would use to maintain other stateful workloads.

-This guide will assist you in how to backup and restore datastore resources on the admin cluster using [Velero](https://tanzu.vmware.com/developer/guides/what-is-velero/).
+This guide will assist you in how operate backup and restore a `kamaji-etcd` setup using [Velero](https://tanzu.vmware.com/developer/guides/what-is-velero/).

 ## Prerequisites

 Before proceeding with the next steps, we assume that the following prerequisites are met:

-- Working admin cluster
-- Working datastore resource
-- Velero binary installed on the operator VM
+- Velero command line installed on your workstation
-- Velero installed on the admin cluster
+- Velero installed on the Management Cluster
-- Configured backup location (e.g. S3) for velero
+- Configured a backup location for Velero

 >NOTE:
 Velero supports backing up and restoring Kubernetes volumes attached to pods from the file system of the volumes through the [FSB](https://velero.io/docs/v1.10/file-system-backup/) feature; to use it, make sure the `--use-node-agent` option is passed when installing Velero.